vishwanathhiremath05/PRODIGY_DS_02/README.md

-🚢 **PRODIGY_DS_0 – Titanic Gender Distribution Visualization**
+🚢 **PRODIGY_DS_02 – Titanic Gender Distribution Visualization**
-This project visu
-alizes the gender distribution of passengers aboard the Titanic using Python.
+This project visuaizes the gender distribution of passengers aboard the Titanic using Python.
 It focuses on creating a bar chart representation based on the `'Sex'` column in the dataset.

 ### 📁 Dataset File Used